westerndigitalcorporation/zonedstorage.io/docs/filesystems/btrfs.md

 ### Zone Capacity Support

-ZNS SSDs can have a per [zone capacity that is smaller than the zone size](/docs/introduction/zns#zone-capacity-and-zone-size).
-To support ZNS devices, *btrfs* ensures that block allocation and accounting considers only the blocks in a zone that are within the zone capacity.
-This support for NVMe ZNS zone capacity has been available since Linux kernel version 5.16.
+SSDs with Zoned Namespace support can have a per [zone capacity that is smaller than the zone size](/docs/introduction/zns#zone-capacity-and-zone-size).
+To support such devices, *btrfs* ensures that block allocation and accounting considers only the blocks in a zone that are within the zone capacity.
+This support for zone capacity has been available since Linux kernel version 5.16.
 Also, since kernel 5.16, *btrfs* keeps track of the number of active zones on a device and issues "Zone Finish" commands as needed.